drakkar-lig/walt-python-packages/client/walt/client/doc/md/networking.md

 ## Network switch remote administration features

-The WALT server, if allowed, may send SNMP queries to a given switch, for one of these two purposes:
+When configured to do so, the WALT server may send SNMP queries to a given switch, for one of these
+purposes:
 * retrieve LLDP data (Link Layer Discovery Protocol), for network discovery
-* activate / deactivate PoE on one of the ports (for remotely hard-rebooting a walt node)
+* activate / deactivate PoE on one of the ports (for remotely hard-rebooting a walt node or saving power)

-These two requests are disabled by default.
+These requests are disabled by default.
 You can activate and configure them for a given switch using `walt device config <switch> <parameter>...` (see [`walt help show device-config`](device-config.md)).

 Of course this is only possible if the switch provides related features.
-Check-out [`walt help show switch-install`](switch-install.md) for more info.
+See [`walt help show optional-features`](optional-features.md) for more info.

 Note that if `walt-adm` is configured, WALT may send SNMP requests on both `walt-net` and `walt-adm` networks.
 To clarify, let's consider WALT has been installed in a large building, and some wall plugs